TheCandidStartup/TheCandidStartup.github.io/_posts/2023-10-30-navisworks-file-formats.md

 The file formats for the early versions of Navisworks were simply the result of serializing the model representation and session metadata.
 The file started with a header that defined the file version and whether the content was binary or text, compressed or uncompressed.
 The rest of the file was a single serialized stream of data.

 With the Navisworks 4 "JetStream" release, we added the ability to work with models that were too large to fit in memory.
 That meant being able to load parts of the model from file and page data in and out.

-The first step was to change the overall format from a single stream to a container that could store multiple streams.
-Yes, just like a [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) file.
+In order to do that, you need to switch to some form of container format that can store multiple streams and let you read each stream independently.

+The most common container format is the [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)) file.
 However, rather than simply adopting ZIP, I created my own.
 There was an element of [Not Invented Here](https://en.wikipedia.org/wiki/Not_invented_here) to that decision, but we felt that our file format was something we should have total control over.
-I also didn't like one of the design decisions made by ZIP.

-The ZIP format is designed so that it can be created in a streaming fashion.
-You can start writing the ZIP archive without having to know in advance how many files you're going to add.
-You can even create a ZIP archive on the fly in response to an http request.
-A ZIP file consists of a set of files concatenated together, each optionally compressed, followed by a directory which tells you where each file starts, and ending with a record which tells you where the directory starts.

-To read a ZIP file you have to start at the end, first reading the final record, then using that to read the directory and then finally being able to start reading files.
-To me it seemed like ZIP files were optimized for ease of writing by making them less efficient to read.
-I wanted Navisworks files to be readable largely sequentially from the front.
+The details don't matter.
+Just think of it as equivalent to a ZIP file: a header, multiple compressed streams and a directory telling you where to find the stream you're looking for.

-{% include candid-image.html src="/assets/images/file-formats/navis-container-format.svg" alt="Navisworks Container Format" %}
+{% include candid-image.html src="/assets/images/file-formats/ZIP-64-layout.svg" alt="ZIP-64 Internal Layout" attrib="Niklaus Aeschbache, Public domain, via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:ZIP-64_Internal_Layout.svg)" %}

-They start with the standard Navisworks header.
-This helps support backwards compatibility.
-Earlier versions of Navisworks can recognize that this is a later version of a Navisworks file.
-The header defines the version and encoding of all of the streams in the container.
-Unlike ZIP, the directory follows immediately after the header, and then the individual streams concatenated together.
-When writing a Navisworks file, you have to know how many streams it will include in advance, so you can write out the right amount of padding space for the directory.
-Once you've written all the streams you can come back and overwrite the padding with the actual directory entries.

 The main parts of the Navisworks data model are written out as separate streams, in the order that they are usually read.
 There are separate streams for the logical scene graph, the spatial hierarchy and the set of instances.
 Each feature with its own metadata (clash tests, saved viewpoints, selection sets, etc.) also uses a separate stream.